Leo0203/Leo_de_codingWorkroom/DS101_IntrToRLanguage/DataWrangling.md

 gapminder %>% group_by(country) %>% summarise(max_lifeExp = max(lifeExp))
 ```
-8. What is the increase in life expectancy for eachof the countries?
+8. What is the increase in life expectancy for each of the countries?
 ```R

 increase <- function(x){